LattePandaTeam/Docs/docs/content/iota_edition/touch_and_display.md

 - Locate the eDP connector on the LattePanda Iota.
 - Gently lift the black latch on the eDP socket.
-- Align the gold contacts of the eDP cable toward the board (away from the latch).
+- Align the gold contacts of the eDP cable toward the board.
 - Insert the cable fully and press the latch down to lock it.

+- In the same way, connect the touch cable.
+The gold contacts of the touch cable should also face downwards.

     ![edp_install_iota](../../assets/images/LattePanda Iota/eDP_display.webp){ width="600" }